microsoftarchive/web-essentials/README.markdown

   git tag directly
 * All component updates are documented in the CHANGELOG by version
 * Assets are linked directly from a CDN with url including it's version

+## How do I use the compiled assets?

+Simply run `make urls` and grab whatever you need, already served from the CDN

 ## Future stuff